timothyshen/creaderDAOtest/copyright-protection-contract/README.md

 ## contracts
 This folder contains all the contracts for the project

+### AccessToken.sol
+This is the contract for the access token, where the user can generate a membership collection with specific cover Id.

+### NewCopyright.sol
+This is the contract for the new copyright, where the user can generate a new copyright contract with specific cover Id.

 ## scripts
 This folder contains the deployment scripts operate by hardhat

 ## Test

 This folder contains all the test cases for the contracts.